DODAS-TS/sts-wire/README.md

 refreshTokenRenew: 10
 insecureConn: false
 ```

+> **Note**: if your remote storage is bigger than the space you have available in your local computer, it is suggested to use the option `--noLocalCache`.

 ### :rocket: Launch the program

 In the following example you can see how the program is launched: